 - User journey mapping - Until all the serious usability problems have solutions.
 We test one version of the prototype with at least three or four people every month last week.
 By then, it may not retain any serious usability issues in smaller products.
 But for a huge enterprise application may need many more iterations.

-- User tests - On average to identify the usability issues, running 6 tests in one cycle filters out 87% of the problems.
-After a round, prioritize the issues and work on them, iterate, and test again.
+- User tests - On average, to identify the usability issues, running six tests in one cycle filters out 87% of the problems.
+After a round, prioritize the problems and work on them, iterate, and test again.

 - Heatmap analytics